 (1) Laser power

-Below this value, the penetration is very shallow.
-Once it reaches or exceeds this value, the penetration will be greatly improved.
+There is a threshold for laser energy density in laser welding.
+If the laser energy density is below this value, the penetration is shallow.
+However, if it reaches or exceeds this value, the penetration is greatly improved.

-If the laser power is lower than this threshold, only surface melting of the workpiece occurs, that is, the welding is carried out in a stable heat conduction type.
+When the laser power density is below the threshold, only surface melting of the workpiece takes place, resulting in stable heat conduction welding.

-When the laser power density is near the critical condition of keyhole formation, deep penetration welding and conduction welding are carried out alternately, which becomes an unstable welding process, resulting in great fluctuation of penetration depth.
+If the laser power density is near the critical condition for keyhole formation, the welding process becomes unstable, with alternating deep penetration welding and conduction welding, resulting in significant fluctuations in penetration depth.

-Generally speaking, for a certain diameter laser beam, the penetration increases with the increase of beam power.
+In general, for a given diameter laser beam, the penetration increases as the beam power increases.

 Kettle horse – YAG pulse laser welding (can directly make the appearance surface)